A local attorney is questioning why evidence from a 2013 deputy-involved deadly shooting has been destroyed and possibly misplaced.

 "I think that in the world we're living in, there needs to be a higher level of scrutiny not only in the criminal process, but in the administrative process," Kaplan said.

-The Martin County Sheriff's Office gave WPTV a statement saying the sheriff would "love to address the issue and refute the allegation, but is prevented by virtue of the fact that the matter in under investigation."
+The Martin County Sheriff's Office issued WPTV a statement saying the sheriff would "love to address the issue and refute the allegation, but is prevented by virtue of the fact that the matter in under investigation."

 Scripps Only Content 2017